mwiecksosa/mwiecksosa.github.io/index.md

 *Works in Progress*
-- Invariance-based causal representation learning for text-numeric time series using large language models (with Aaditya Ramdas).
+- Learning invariant representations with transformers: Applications to text-numeric time series prediction (with Aaditya Ramdas).
 - Invariant causal prediction for nonlinear time series (with Aaditya Ramdas).
 - The signature of a large language model (with Leif Weatherby, Tyler Shoemaker, and Cosma Shalizi).
 - Goodness-of-fit testing and confidence sets through random features (with Cosma Shalizi).